 2020: A Memorable Year

 It’s 2020.
 When I wrote my last piece about Tata, I did not realize how much would change and how fast it would happen.
 This year has been tough for all of us.
-It is times like these when we must remember to tell people what they mean to you often, live with conviction and purpose, and remember that every person you meet has a story, so listen.
+It is times like these when we must remember to tell people what they mean to us often, live with conviction and purpose, and remember that every person you meet has a story, so listen.
 Listen up and listen hard.

 Last year, I was in Puerto Rico.
 Letting go has never been easy for me, nor has saying goodbye.
 When I returned from Spain, I worked and did not stop working.
 It is almost as if I did not give myself a chance to fully let go of the sadness that would creep up every time I heard a song or was reminded of her.
 I realized I needed to take a break from overdrive and go back to the place where all of my traveling began.
 So that is exactly what I did.